-I teach classes in meteorology and physical geography and conduct research on how society deals with hazardous winter weather.
-I also lead our popular storm chasing class and have logged more than 75,000 miles while observing nearly every facet of thunderstorms, from benign mammatus clouds to deadly tornadoes.
+I teach quantitative and qualitative classes in meteorology and geography.
+My research bridges both areas by examining how society deals with hazardous winter weather.
+I lead our storm chasing class and have logged more than 100,000 miles while observing nearly every facet of thunderstorms, from benign mammatus clouds to deadly tornadoes.

 I am an American Meteorological Society (AMS) Certified Broadcast Meteorologist (CBM) and regularly appear on television, radio, and print media discussing current weather events and popularizing science.
 I also am consulting meteorologist and work with law firms and others in need of expert weather reports and forecasts.

 For more about my background, education, and experience, see my LinkedIn profile.

 I am an Associate Professor of Meteorology and Geography at Ball State University in Muncie, Indiana.
 I received a meteorology degree with honors from Penn State and advanced degrees in geography from Syracuse University.
 I've been at Ball State since August 2007.